Organizing rather than mobilizing: Using social networks for constituency-building

 - Bottom-up social networking interview, on why MySpace isn’t like banner ads (see the second half).

-- Leveraging Social Networks for Progressive Organizing (New Organizing Institute), a video of a panel discussion I was on talking about the possibilities for nonprofits using social networks
+- Leveraging Social Networks for Progressive Organizing (New Organizing Institute), a panel discussion I was on talking about the possibilities for nonprofits using social networks.
+Sadly the video is no longer online, but you can read this write-up of the panel.